Find below answers to some of the most commonly asked questions related to admissions.

 What is the Graduate School of Arts and Sciences ETS code for GRE and TOEFL?

 Our institution code is 2162.
 The Graduate School of Arts and Sciences does not use department codes, as all test scores are reported to the GSAS Office of Admissions.
 Scores are then forwarded to the appropriate department.
-If ETS requires designation of a department code, you may select any department code.
+Because ETS requires designation of a department code, you may either select any department of your choosing or enter the default code 99 for the TOEFL and 0000 for the GRE.

 What is the minimum GRE score needed to apply?

 No department other than Psychology sets a minimum score requirement.
-For those applying to Psychology, although the department bases its decisions on an overall recommendation of applicants' scores, grades, recommendation letters, and potential for scholarship in the program, it encourages applicants to have a combined verbal and quantitative GRE score of 1200 (for tests taken prior to August 1, 2011) or 310 (for tests taken after August 1, 2011 and subject to the revised scoring system).
+For those applying to Psychology, although the department bases its decisions on an overall recommendation of applicants' scores, grades, recommendation letters, and potential for scholarship in the program, it encourages applicants to have a combined verbal and quantitative GRE score of 310.

 Is there a minimum TOEFL or IELTS score requirement?